Chicago Region Research Guide

 - Academic OneFile (formerly Expanded Academic Index ASAP).
 An index to over 2500 magazines and journals covering a variety of topic areas including anthropology.
 This database provides references, abstracts, and many times the full-text of articles.
 A COD library card is required for off-campus use.

-- Academic Search Premier (EBSCOhost) (1990-present) Magazines and journals.
+- Academic Search Complete (EBSCOhost) (1990-present) Magazines and journals.

 - Blackwell Synergy.
 This is an index of articles published in journals that are printed by the Blackwell company.
 A wide variety of topics and journals are covered, but you only get bibliographic citations, no full-text articles.
 You can select a particular subject area to search in, or you can select a specific journal to search in by clicking on the broad subject, then selecting a small subject area from that next page, then selecting the particular journal title on the third page.
 You can move through the categories by clicking on the plus sign [+] to the left of the category name.

 - The Free Library.
 A database of free magazine and journal articles.

 - Google Scholar.
 This provides access to many free full-text articles, as well as citations to many other articles.